Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Introduction

-The paper is organized as follows: Section~\ref{sec:fundamentals} introduces the preliminaries of unitary compilation along with the various cost functions which are used in literature.
-Section~\ref{sec:related_work} reviews previous work on variational compilation with and without quantum machine learning method.
+The paper is organized as follows: Section~\ref{sec:fundamentals} introduces the preliminaries of unitary compilation along with the various cost functions used in the literature.
+Section~\ref{sec:related_work} reviews previous work on variational compilation methods.
 Section~\ref{sec:our_work} discusses the concepts which are important in our approach.
 Section~\ref{sec:exps} details the experimental setup and discusses the results.
-Section~\ref{sec:conclusion} concludes the paper with some discussion of our approach.
-The Appendix provides a brief overview of the theoretical background and the various cost functions used in this work.
+Section~\ref{sec:conclusion} concludes the paper with a discussion of our approach.
+The Appendix provides a brief overview of the theoretical background.